Swamy-s-Tech-Skills-Academy-AI-ML-Data/llm-engineering-learning/docs/weeks/Week3.md

 - [ ] Create prompt templates and patterns
 - [ ] Build evaluation frameworks for prompts
 - [ ] Apply CoT to complex reasoning tasks
+- [ ] Test CoT prompts with both OpenAI and Azure OpenAI

 ---